Good for Jobs

 The Pacific Northwest is positioned to become the North American leader in industrial symbiosis, which enables co-located industries to tap renewable and recycled resources and share ‘secondary resources’ where one industry’s waste – energy, water, or materials – becomes another industry’s resource.

-Industrial symbiosis enables co-located industries to tap renewable and recycled resources, and share ‘secondary resources’ where one industry’s waste – energy, water, or materials -- becomes another’s resource.
-This simple yet powerful idea will not only help industry reduce waste and pollution – but also spur job creation and economic development in the clean economy.
-This could benefit communities of all shapes and sizes throughout the Northwest-- rural, suburban and urban on both sides of Washington and Oregon.
+This simple yet powerful idea will not only help the industry reduce waste and pollution – but also spur job creation and economic development in the clean economy.
+This could benefit communities of all shapes and sizes throughout the PNW – rural, suburban, and urban on both sides of Washington and Oregon.

-Since 2017, CSI has partnered with i-SUSTAIN to support sustainable infrastructure learning tours of Denmark for Washington elected officials.
+Since 2017, CSI has partnered with i-SUSTAIN, with funding from the Scan Design Foundation, to support sustainable infrastructure learning tours of Denmark for Washington elected officials.

 Over the past few years many of these state legislators, inspired by Denmark's examples, have worked together across party lines to help advance industrial symbiosis here at home.

 2018 Legislative Session, when the legislature appropriated $1.5 million for the state’s Department of Natural Resources to help the Port of Willapa Harbor replace the shuttered sawmill with a new ‘anchor tenant’ business venture that could grow back the good natural resource jobs that had been lost.